Xtendify/Simple-Calendar/readme.txt

 * Fix: Several other bugfixes.
 * Refactor: Plugin rebuilt from ground up: namespaces, closures, Composer support, entirely OOP.
 * Dev: PHP 5.3 minimum required.
-* Dev: All datetime and timezone functions should be handled by Carbon from now on.
 * Dev: All requests to Google from now on will be handled with the official Google API PHP Client.

 = 2.4.0 - September 29, 2015 =